 But arriving early isn’t what the evening is about.
 If you want to do the “Supper Club Experience” in true Wisconsin fashion, you’ll want to make a night of it.

 For anyone who doesn’t know what a Friday Night Fish Fry is, it’s a decades-old supper club tradition filled with old-fashioned hospitality, slow-paced dining, and food cooked from scratch at family-run restaurants called Supper Clubs.

 GET RECIPES • RESOURCES • +eNEWS UPDATES & MORE STRAIGHT TO YOUR INBOX !

 Simple and delicious gluten-free recipes, family-friendly meal ideas, healthy cooking, encouragement, and easy-to-implement lifestyle strategies to live fully nourished… Only from GfreeDeliciously!

 The Supper Club Experience

-If you’re looking for fast food and an establishment where you can eat and run, you won’t find it at many of the long-standing family-owned restaurants scattered throughout the small towns of Wisconsin.
+If you’re looking for fast food and an establishment where you can eat and run, chances are you won’t find it at many of the long-standing family-owned restaurants scattered throughout the small towns of Wisconsin.